MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/storage-data-content.md

 Multitenant data and storage services are particularly susceptible to the [Noisy Neighbor problem](../../../antipatterns/noisy-neighbor/noisy-neighbor.yml).
 It's important to consider whether your tenants might affect each other's performance.
 For example, do your tenants have overlapping peaks in their usage patterns over time?
 Do all of your customers use your solution at the same time each day, or are requests distributed evenly?
 Those factors will impact the level of isolation you need to design for, the amount of resources you need to provision, and the degree to which resources can be shared between tenants.

 It's important to consider [Azure's resource and request quotas](/azure/azure-resource-manager/management/azure-subscription-service-limits) as part of this decision.
 For example, suppose you deploy a single storage account to contain all of your tenants' data.
 If you exceed a specific number of storage operations per second, Azure Storage will reject your application's requests, and all of your tenants will be impacted.
 This is called _throttling_ behavior.
 It's important that you monitor for throttled requests.
-See [Retry guidance for Azure services](../../../best-practices/retry-service-specific.md) for further information.
+For more information, see [Retry guidance for Azure services](../../../best-practices/retry-service-specific.md).

 ### Data isolation